 Things to do at Hastings Pier

-As you enter the pier you will pass the old yellow shed which is the visitor information centre.
+Some local attractions include glamping along the peninsula.
+Hastings Pier is well known in the area as you pass the old yellow shed which is the visitor information centre.
 There is also a close-by cafe.
 There are nearby parking and bbq facilities.
-Make sure you keep a close eye on the kids them and make sure you keep them amused.
+Make sure you keep a close eye on the kids and make sure you keep them amused.
 If you’re not catching they’ll likely get bored pretty quickly so take some extra stuff to keep them occupied.

 Fishing Hastings Pier

 At Hastings pier, you can target whiting, salmon, trevally, snapper, mullet, gummy shark and flathead.
 You will also come across some pest species such as stingrays.
-Best bait options will include pippies, blue bait, prawn, pilchards, raw chicken, squid and maggots.
-If your chasing something bigger then a live mullet or large piece of squid is a good option.
+Best bait options will include pippies, blue bait, prawns, pilchards, raw chicken, squid and maggots.
+If you are chasing something bigger than a live mullet or a large piece of squid is a good option.
 Soft Plastics and Blades also work a treat for pinkies, flathead, and Trevally.
 Paternoster rig works well with sinker options to suit your desired casting distance.

 Looking for some tips on how to catch whiting.
 Then watch our detailed guide on how to catch whiting.

-If your chasing lighter fish such as salmon, flathead, trevally or whiting then a nice light general purport 2-4 or 3-5 kilo with a 2500-3000 reel spooled with 6-pound line will work well.
+If you are chasing lighter fish such as salmon, flathead, trevally or whiting then a nice light general purport 2-4 or 3-5 kilo with a 2500-3000 reel spooled with 6-pound line will work well.
 This is a great winter location for salmon, but it fishes well for most parts of the year.
-If your keen to land a gummy shark then fishing throughout the night will be the best bet as that’s when predatory fish are most active.
-Always keep an eye on tide early morning high tide is always great along piers and jetties.
+If you are keen to land a gummy shark then fishing throughout the night will be the best bet as that’s when predatory fish are most active.
+Always keep an eye on the tide early morning high tide is always great along piers and jetties.
 High tide usually sees a big run of pinkies in summer, and low tide generally produces a healthy amount of flathead.

 Targeting salmon check out this crazy bust-up that our team stumbled upon